YogaGlo/rancher-export/README.md

 ## running

 `node export.js`.
-The configs will be printed to stdout as json.
+The configs will be saved into an `export` directory in the current working dir.

-OR

-`node export.js | bunyan`.
-The configs will be printed to stdout and piped through the `bunyan` CLI tool for pretty printing, if you have it.
-Unfortunately, YAML is not prettified.

-OR

-`node export.js | pbcopy`.
-This will copy the configs into your clipboard, for further pasting and inspecting in a text editor.
+the `export` directory must be manually removed before running this script again.